2013 Florida State Seminoles football team: Maryland

-Pregame Line: Florida St −17.5

 After a tough road game, the Seminoles returned home to face the Maryland Terrapins, who were ranked twenty-fifth in the nation coming into the game.
 In 2012, Florida State was victorious with a 41–14 win over the Terrapins in College Park, clinching the division in the process.
 In Maryland's last visit to Tallahassee in 2011, the Terps lost to the Seminoles by a score of 41–16.
 This game marked the final meeting between the teams as conference opponents as Maryland is leaving for the Big Ten Conference following the end of this season.

 Florida State earned their first shutout of the season with a rout of Maryland, 63–0, setting a record for the most lop-sided victory against a ranked opponent in school history as well as the first shut-out of a ranked opponent in sixteen years.

 Florida State struck first on offense and defense, forcing a three-and-out on the opening possession of the game and scoring a touchdown on their first possession.
 Maryland's defense held Florida State scoreless for the rest of the first quarter.
 However, Florida State would score another fourteen points in the second quarter courtesy of two five-yard touchdown runs from Devonta Freeman and Kelvin Benjamin.
 At halftime, Florida State held a 21–0 lead.

 The Seminoles opened up the second half with another scoring drive capping off with an eight-yard pass from Jameis Winston to tight end Nick O'Leary to extend the lead to twenty eight.
 The second half was an offensive explosion for Florida State as the Seminoles went on a forty-two point scoring spree.
 With a twenty-one yard pass to Kenny Shaw and a twelve-yard pass to Nick O'Leary, Florida State carried a forty-two point lead into the final quarter.
 Florida State continued to score in the fourth with another twenty-one point quarter that consisted of touchdowns from Kelvin Benjamin and Karlos Williams along with backup QB Jacob Coker.

 Florida State dominated the game with 614 yards of offense while the defense limited the Terrapins to only 234 total yards.
 Quarterback Jameis Winston completed 23 of 32 passes for 393 yards and five touchdowns and led the team in passing.
 Devonta Freeman led the team in rushing with 17 rushes for 63 yards while Rashad Greene led the team in receiving with 4 receptions for 108 yards.

 This was the 24th and final meeting between Florida State and Maryland, the 22nd and last meeting as conference opponents.
 The victory improved Florida State's all-time record against the Terps to 22–2.
 The victory also improved Florida State's record against the Terps to 12–0 at Doak.